-You hopefully already know that limits on many retirement accounts tend to rise each year to account for inflation — and 2020 will be no exception to that, as we recently reported.
+You hopefully already know that limits on certain retirement accounts tend to rise each year to account for inflation — and 2021 will be no exception to that, as we recently reported.

 But these are not the only limits that the IRS imposes or oversees that tend to increase annually.
 Limits on certain federal income tax credits also tend to rise each year to account for inflation.

-The IRS recently announced that the following two credits are among those for which limits will rise for tax year 2020 — the one for which your tax return is due by April 2021.
+The IRS recently announced that the following credits are among those for which limits will rise for tax year 2021 — the one for which your tax return is due by April 2022.

-Credit limits: For 2020, the maximum amount that the Saver’s Credit could be worth is unchanged.
-It remains $4,000 for folks whose tax-filing status is married filing jointly and $2,000 for those with any other tax-filing status.
+Credit limits: The maximum amount that the saver’s credit could be worth remains $2,000 for folks whose tax-filing status is married filing jointly and $1,000 for those with any other tax-filing status.

 This tax credit is for eligible workers.
 More specifically, it’s for folks with earned income, such as wages, as opposed to income from investments.

 Unlike the saver’s credit, the earned income tax credit (EITC) is refundable.
 That basically means it not only reduces your tax bill, but it also might result in you receiving a tax refund or a receiving a bigger refund than otherwise.